Health Benefits of Blueberries

 Blueberries for Type 2 Diabetes

 All berries are known for their low glycemic index, i.e. they have very low sugar content.
 GI is a common criterion to identify the effect of a food on blood sugar level.
 Foods with GI 50 or lower are considered to be having a "low" GI.
 Thus, berries have a low glycemic index.
 But blueberries are not famous for a very low glycemic index among other berries with its GI ranging between 40 and 53.
-However, the latest study has shown that blueberries have a positive impact on regulation of blood sugar level in patients diagnosed with type 2 diabetes.
+However, the latest study has shown that blueberries have a positive impact on the regulation of blood sugar levels in patients diagnosed with type 2 diabetes.